DrKJeff16/project.nvim/README.md

 <div align="center">

-_Starting from [`2d81e5d`](https://github.com/DrKJeff16/project.nvim/commit/2d81e5d66f7c88e4afa30687e61f8a5088195b41) **this now also works with the LSP aswell.**_
+_[`2d81e5d`](https://github.com/DrKJeff16/project.nvim/commit/2d81e5d66f7c88e4afa30687e61f8a5088195b41): **Now works with the LSP aswell.**_

 </div>

 ---

-`project.nvim` comes with a `vim-rooter`-inspired pattern matching expression engine for tighter project controls.
+`project.nvim` comes with a `vim-rooter`-inspired pattern matching expression engine to give you better handling of your projects.

 For your convenience here come some examples: